Skip to main content

 You’ve got this!
 We’ve got your back.

 Marketing jargon can be confusing.
 Mailchimp isn’t.
-Grow your business with confidence.
+Simplify the way you promote and grow your business.

 Understanding DMARC and how it can be used to protect senders and recipients is important when you create an email campaign.
 DMARC checks can help prevent unauthorized use of your domain, which in turn can help reduce spam in recipients’ inboxes.